Manchin, swing-vote Dem, urges censure over removal for Trump’s Ukraine actions

 At the same time, Manchin also condemned the Republican-controlled Senate for failing to call additional witnesses in the impeachment trial, saying "history will judge the Senate harshly" for failing its constitutional duty to "protect our democracy."

-"Never before in the history of our Republic has there been a purely partisan impeachment vote of a president," Manchin, who represents a deeply pro-Trump state, said.
-"Removing this president at this time would not only further divide our deeply divided nation, but also further poison our already-toxic political atmosphere."
+"Never before in the history of our republic has there been a purely partisan impeachment vote of a president," said Manchin, who represents a deeply pro-Trump state.
+"Removing this president at this time would not only further divide our deeply divided nation, but also further poison our already toxic political atmosphere."

 He added: "I see no path to the 67 votes [requried to convict and remove] President Trump.
 However, I do believe a bipartisan majority of this body would vote to censure President Trump. ...
 Censure would allow this body to unite across party lines."